-A primary key cannot exceed 16 columns and a total key length of 900 bytes.
+A primary key can't exceed 16 columns and a total key length of 900 bytes.

-The index generated by a primary key constraint cannot cause the number of indexes on the table to exceed 999 nonclustered indexes and 1 clustered index.
+The index generated by a primary key constraint can't cause the number of indexes on the table to exceed 999 nonclustered indexes and 1 clustered index.

-If clustered or nonclustered is not specified for a primary key constraint, clustered is used if there is no clustered index on the table.
+If clustered or nonclustered isn't specified for a primary key constraint, clustered is used if there's no clustered index on the table.

 All columns defined within a primary key constraint must be defined as not null.
-If nullability is not specified, all columns participating in a primary key constraint have their nullability set to not null.
+If nullability isn't specified, all columns participating in a primary key constraint have their nullability set to not null.

 If a primary key is defined on a CLR user-defined type column, the implementation of the type must support binary ordering.